rntmc/PayPal-Store/README.md

 - Data filled by the customer in the form is saved in localStorage for later use.
 - Address verification is done using the Google Maps library, comparing the user's address with the Google Maps API response.
 - After the user confirms the payment on PayPal, a message containing the purchase details and transaction ID is promptly displayed to the customer.
 This provides reassurance and confirmation of the successful transaction.

 ## Environment Variables

-Before running the application, ensure you set up the following environment variables in a .env file:
+Before running the application, ensure you set up the following environment variables in a .env file in the back-end folder:

 - PAYPAL_CLIENT_ID: Your PayPal client ID obtained from the PayPal Developer Dashboard.
 - PAYPAL_CLIENT_SECRET: Your PayPal client secret obtained from the PayPal Developer Dashboard.